Zita Met 50mg/500mg Tablet

 Description

-Zita Met 50mg/500mg Tablet is a medicine used to treat type 2 diabetes.
-It combines metformin and sitagliptin, which work together to regulate blood sugar levels.
+Zita Met tablet is a medication used to manage type 2 diabetes.
+It combines metformin and sitagliptin, which work together to help control blood sugar levels.
+Type 2 diabetes occurs when the body either does not produce enough insulin or cannot use it effectively, leading to high blood sugar levels that can cause serious health problems.

-Before taking Zita Met 50mg/500mg Tablet, it is important to inform your doctor about any existing health conditions, such as liver, kidney, or heart problems, high cholesterol, severe infections, or recent dehydration.
-Regularly checking blood sugar and kidney function may be necessary while using this medicine.
+Before taking Zita Met tablet, it is essential to inform your doctor of any existing health conditions, such as liver, kidney, or heart problems; high cholesterol; severe infections; or recent dehydration.
+Regular checks of blood sugar levels and kidney function may be necessary while using this medication.

 Product Summary